2016 Advent Coloring Pages - 8.5x11

-When you purchase these files, you'll receive a .ZIP file that includes both versions of the coloring sheets.
-The first four files can be printed out on 8.5x11 paper, and, if possible, the final fifth poster should be printed out on an 11x17 sheet of paper.
+When you purchase these files, you'll receive a .ZIP file that includes both versions of the coloring pages.
+The first four files can be printed out on 8.5x11 paper, and, if possible, the final fifth poster should be printed out on an 11x17 piece of paper.
 If that's not possible, there is an alternate version that splits up the designs onto two different 8.5x11 sheets of paper.
 There are instructions that come along with the digital downloads, so everything should be clear.

-Theology Behind the Coloring Sheets
+Theology Behind the Coloring Pages

 First, a few important notes: